Alexoid1/Bubble-Sort/README.md

 ## Getting Started

-**Navigation bar**
-- Go to [the next web ](https://thenextweb.com/) and have a look around.
-The form isn’t exceptionally complicat This project consists set responsivity in every element on the project[The next web](https://thenextweb.com/) website We have a cloned webpage built with following features:

-In this project:
-- Used float, flex and grid.
-- Used 3 different css files to set responsivity.
-- Resposivity on every Element of the project
-- HTML and CSS.

 To get a local copy  and to set it up and running follow these simple example steps.